EmanueleCagliero/py_class_toolkit/README.md

 # py_class_toolkit
-Code and notes from a wonderful talk by Raymond Hattinger about Python Classes.
-Added some tests for improved understanding of some of the last topics.
+Code and notes from a wonderful talk by Raymond Hettinger about Python Classes: https://youtu.be/HTLu2DFOdTg Added some tests for improved understanding of some of the last topics.